hirose31/ap-mod_bumpy_life/README.md

 mod_bumpy_life is Apache 2.2 module for setting randam value to MaxRequestsPerChild.
-You can specify range of MaxRequestsPerChild by new directive MaxRequestsPerChildMin adn MaxRequestsPerChildMax.
+You can specify range of MaxRequestsPerChild by new directive MaxRequestsPerChildMin and MaxRequestsPerChildMax.

 INSTALLATION